 First thing, we will install package control in Sublime Text.
 Go to this installation page https://packagecontrol.io/installation and choose the appropriate tab based on your Sublime version and copy the code.

 Come back to your sublime, click on View -> Show Console to open the console.
 Now paste in the copied python code and hit enter.
-When it is done, press Shift + Ctrl + P on your sublime, and type in Package Control, click on Install Package, then type SFTP and press enter.
-That’s it.
+When it is done, press Shift + Ctrl + P on your sublime for Windows OR Command + Shift + P for Mac users, and type in Package Control, click on Install Package, then type SFTP and press enter.